I want to study a language while I’m at University even though it’s not my main subject – can I get credits from a language course?

 Can I take a language MOMD course if I don’t need credits from language study?

 No, places on MOMD courses are reserved for students who require credits.
-If you already have your full 120 credits allocated to other modules, you can study a language as an Open Access course.
+If you already have your full 120 credits allocated to other modules, you can study a language as an Open Access course or you can apply for a Free Language Course place.

 I only have 10 credits to use for MOMD study.
 Can I take a language MOMD for one semester only?